 Another issue that traders report is that Tether claims to have full collateralization with USD; justifying their $1 token value.
 However, since they have not done audits since their market cap was over $44 million, and most traders believe they are using fractional reserves at this point.
 Without the transparency to understand what money is backing the value of Tether, there could be a day where the Tether market crashes.

 So far, TrueUSD has consistently published attestations on its blog, making it easier for investors to trust they will always be able to redeem their token for its value in USD.
 Typically, fiat-collateralized stablecoins have struggled to maintain this decentralized nature, since it involves someone with a bank account holding the collateral.
 TrueUSD overcame this with the establishment of a number of banking partners and independent auditing processes.

 Overall, TrueUSD is an incredible stablecoin project that helps make it easy to trust that cryptocurrencies have tangible value.
 Their ability to reduce price volatility is a major step towards using cryptocurrencies for P2P transactions and payment processing for merchants.
 Keep an eye on TrueUSD as they continue to be added to different exchanges and see increasing market adoption.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.